PouryaMansouri/98FinalProject/README.md

 #### Add Django Translate for Multilingual Support (50 points)
 - Integrate Django's translation framework to support multiple languages in the application.
 - Identify translatable text and wrap them in translation tags.
-- Generate translation files for different languages and provide translations for the wrapped text.
 - Implement language switching functionality to allow users to switch between different languages in the application.

 🏆 **Achievements:** Effective periodic feed updates, comprehensive logging and event tracking, RabbitMQ integration, completion of all sections, and multilingual support using Django Translate.